misago.admin.views.generic

 errors are handled by get_target_or_none

-.check_permissions(self, request, target)
+check_permissions(self, request, target)

 if no issues are found or string containing error message.
 If string is returned, its set as error messages, and view interrupts its execution by returning redirect to root_link